 The SOCMA Board of Governors provides strategic direction, maintains fiscal responsibility and helps deliver member value to the association.
 It is composed of manufacturer members who are elected for three-year terms.

-Kate Donahue, 1st Vice Chair
+Kate Hampford Donahue, Chair

-President, Hampford Research, Inc.
+President & CEO, Hampford Research, Inc.

-Kate Donahue is President and CEO of Hampford Research, Inc., which is a family owned, custom chemical manufacturing firm.
+Kate H. Donahue is President and CEO of Hampford Research, Inc., which is a family owned, custom chemical manufacturing firm.
 It specializes in hi-purity specialty chemicals used in the electronics, dental, cosmetics, engineered materials and printing/lithography industries, and is located in Stratford, CT.

-Mara Gliozzi, Secretary
+Mara Gliozzi, 1st Vice Chair

 Mara Gliozzi has worked in the chemical industry for 35 years, all with McGean, a specialty chemical manufacturer near Cleveland, OH, that employees almost 100 people.
 She started as a summer intern and stayed with the company from that point on.